ShunSakurai/trans-diff/README.md

 ### How to generate the diff file

 It's pretty straight forward.
-- Export XLIFF files at the start and the end of the review.
+1. Export XLIFF files at the start and the end of the review.
-  - For Transifex, use [Transifex URL converter](https://shunsakurai.github.io/trans-diff/) or click "Download for translation as XLIFF"
+  - For Transifex, click "Download for translation as XLIFF" (or "Download for use" when the source file is an XLIFF file)
   - For memoQ, click "Export" > "Export Bilingual", and unselect "Save a compressed file (.mqxlz)"
-- Choose XLIFF files (File 1 and File 2) and click "Compare".
+1. Choose XLIFF files (File 1 and File 2) and click "Compare".
 The diff file will be downloaded automatically.

 Supported file types: